raghadquni/Masterpiece/README.md

 - **Update the reading status:** As a doctor I can Update the reading status to true when reading
 - **Get all doctors or patients:** As a Admin I can view all patients or doctors and show information.
 - **Get one doctor or patient:** For Admin.
-- **Delete one doctor or patient:** As a Admin I can Delete any patient or doctor
+- **spam one doctor or patient:** As a Admin I can Delete any patient or doctor